mmungekar/VoogaSalad/design/DESIGN.md

 The Game Player will load a main menu with buttons that are appropriate for the games.
 It will have 5 options:

-1. Back
-2. Play Game
+1. Play Game
-3. Highscores
+2. Highscores
-4. Options
+3. Options
-5. Game Data
+4. Game Data
-6. Achievements
+5. Achievements

-- **Back**
-This button just returns to the main starting window, or if in any of the menus it will return to the Game Player starting window.

 - **Play Game**
 This button leads to a menu where they can either start a new game or from a previous save point.